Core

 Core: Terminal

-The Terminal class is a structure through which users can interact with Plugins (Readers/Writers) and Backends as “module” objects.
+The Terminal class is a structure through which users can interact with Readers/Writers and Backends as “module” objects.
 Each reader/writer/backend can be “loaded” to be ready for use and users can interact with backends by ingesting, querying, processing, or finding data, as well as generating an interactive notebook of the data.

 - Notes for users:

-All plugin writers that are loaded must be followed by calling transload() after to execute them.
-Readers are automatically executed upon loading.
+after to execute them.
+Readers are automatically executed upon loading.Terminal.load_module

-Terminal.artifact_handler: ‘notebook’ interaction_type stores data from first loaded backend, not existing DSI abstraction, in new notebook file
+: ‘notebook’ interaction_type stores data from first loaded backend, NOT existing DSI abstraction, in new notebook fileTerminal.artifact_handler

-Terminal find functions only access the first loaded backend
+: review this function description below to clarify which backends are targeted by which interaction_typesTerminal find functions only access the first loaded backend

-Terminal.unload_module: removes last loaded backend of specified mod_name. ex: 2 loaded Sqlite backends, second is unloaded
+: removes last loaded backend of specified mod_name.
+Ex: if there are 2 loaded Sqlite backends, second is unloadedTerminal handles errors from any loaded DSI/user-written modules (Readers/Writers/backends).

 - class dsi.core.Terminal(debug=0, backup_db=False, runTable=False)